Timur in today's Uzbekistan.

 Respected in Central Asia.

-In 1336, in a village thirty-six miles south of Samarkand, Timur was born.
-He was the son of a pious Muslim who headed the Barlas tribe – described by the Encyclopedia Britannica as a "Turkicized" Mongol "subgroup."
-Rather than nomads, these were settled people, living in an area of agriculture and in the shadow of one of Central Europe's great silk route cities.
 The area around Samarkand was dry and extremely hot during summer.
 Nevertheless, Samarkand was a cultural center, with mathematicians, astronomers, historians, theologians and poets.
 In Timur's time Samarkand produced textiles, pottery, bricks, tiles, and its craftsmen worked metal, chiseled stone and carved doors.
 Samarkand was a city of Turks, Arabs, Moors, Greeks, Armenians and people from India, with many languages spoken and many faiths.
-The area's principle crops were cereals, grapes and cotton, which were irrigated with water that flowed out of the Hindu Kush mountains.
+The area's principle crops were cereals, grapes and cotton, which were irrigated with water that flowed out of the Hindu Kush Mountains just to the south.

 Timur and Hussein resumed their military dominance of Transoxiana, Timur at Samarkand and Hussein at Balkh and other towns.
 Hussein demanded more in taxes than did Timur, and Hussein paid less attention than Timur to the need for maintaining the good will of his subjects.
 Timur was shrewd enough to see that broad support at his home base was vital.
 He made a show of generosity, including helping people with his own wealth.
 Timur became the most respected person at Samarkand, while reports are that Hussein's reputation for meanness grew.